 Randall Williams was the CEO for MLF Malawi from 2020-2022.
 In this role he was responsible for leading the implementation processes of the organisation's strategies aimed at achieving their goals.
-With over 18 years of leadership experience in banking, mobile payments and programme development, Randall brings a wealth of knowledge and expertise to the role.
-Randall obtained his bachelor's degree in Management Studies and Economics from the University of the West Indies (Jamaica), and holds a Masters in Finance from the University of London (UK).
-He also recently completed an Executive Certificate in Financial Inclusion from Harvard University (USA).
+With over 18 years of leadership experience in banking, mobile payments and programme development, Randall brought a wealth of knowledge and expertise to the role.